How to Break a Lease Early in Ontario

 If you don’t give notice to your landlord, your tenancy will continue even if you leave on the termination date.
 Here are the guidelines for when your termination date should be in your notice, depending on the terms of your tenancy:

-If the term of your tenancy is fixed (e.g., a lease for one year), you need to give your landlord notice at least 60 days before the term ends.
+For fixed-term leases, you generally cannot end the lease before the term ends unless you qualify for specific exceptions.
 The termination date on your notice can’t be before the last day of your lease’s fixed term.

 • Weekly tenancy with no fixed term: If you rent your space weekly or daily and are not in a fixed-term tenancy, you need to give your landlord at least 28 days’ notice.
 The termination date on your notice needs to be the last day of a rental week.